Financial Trauma

 Caregiving Expenses

-Supporting family members often carries significant hidden financial costs.
+Supporting family members often carries significant hidden financial, emotional, and physical costs.

 Loss of Income

-Layoffs, disability, retirement disruption, or business decline can create uncertainty.
+Layoffs, disability, retirement disruption, reduced hours, or business decline can create uncertainty.

 Housing Instability

-Mortgage pressure, rent increases, foreclosure risk, or forced relocation.
+Mortgage pressure, rent increases, foreclosure risk, forced relocation, or loss of home can affect safety and identity.

 Debt Overload

-Accumulated obligations can create a constant feeling of danger and helplessness.
+Accumulated obligations can create a constant feeling of danger, shame, and helplessness.

 How Financial Trauma Affects The Body